tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/接口文档_intl_en.md

 ### Getting message click results

-### Listening to notification effect and customizing key-value
+### Listening on notification effect and customizing key-value

-On the built-on activity display page of TPNS, the number of notification/message reached and the action of notification clicks/clearing are counted by default.
+On the built-on activity display page of TPNS, the number of notification/message arrivals and the action of notification clicks/ clearing are counted by default.
 To listen to these events, you need to embed the code as follows.

 >If you want to count the number of application launches caused by TPNS or get the delivered custom `key-value`, you need to call the following method in `onResume()` of all (or opened) activities.